-If a child or teen is thought to be suffering from an eating disorder, patients can get a referral from a primary care provider for an evaluation by Children's Hospital Colorado’s Eating Disorders Program.
+If a child or teen is thought to be suffering from an eating disorder, patients can get a referral from a primary care provider for an evaluation by experts in our Eating Disorders Program.
 The evaluation includes an adolescent medicine specialist and a therapist from the Eating Disorders Program team.

-We have over 25 years of experience in helping kids with eating disorders.
+We have more than 35 years of experience in helping kids with eating disorders.
 Our staff are all specialized in pediatric medical and psychiatric care and emphasize the role of the family in treatment and recovery.
 We serve kids and families from across the United States with our unique approach to parent-supported nutrition and recovery.

 What to expect from the outpatient program